 Arizona Nursing Programs and Degrees Guide

-Choosing a nursing school can be an intimidating process, especially with the many programs offered in the state of Arizona.
+Choosing a nursing school can be an intimidating process, especially with so many programs offered in the state of Arizona.
 Arizona’s colleges and universities feature undergraduate and graduate program in a wide range of nursing specializations, ranging from nursing educator and clinical leader to pediatric nurse practitioner and family health.
 The following guide provides you with an overview of the programs offered throughout the state of Arizona.
-If you require flexibility and convenience, consider earning a nursing degree from an online university, such as Western Governors University, Kaplan University, or Walden University.
+If you require flexibility and convenience, consider earning a nursing degree from an online nursing program.

-- 22 colleges and universities offer an associate’s degree in nursing.
+- 17 not-for-profit colleges and universities offer an associate’s degree in nursing.

-- 9 colleges and universities offers a bachelor’s degree in nursing.
+- 4 not-for-profit colleges and universities offers a bachelor’s degree in nursing.

-- 8 colleges and universities offer a master’s or advanced degree in nursing.
+- 3 not-for-profit colleges and universities offer a master’s or advanced degree in nursing.

-Continue below to read the profiles of several undergraduate and graduate nursing programs at Arizona’s colleges and universities.
+Continue reading below to learn more about the undergraduate and graduate nursing programs at Arizona’s colleges and universities.

 The University of Arizona allows undergraduates to earn a Bachelor of Science in Nursing (BSN) upon successful completion of the four-year, 120 credit program.
 Students spend the first two years of the program fulfilling university requirements in math, science, and English before entering into the nursing major for the final two years.
 Nursing core courses encompass such topics as foundations in nursing care, pharmacology, acute and chronic illness management, mental health nursing, and transition to the professional nursing role.
 Successful applicants to the program, which is extremely competitive, must maintain a minimum 3.0 GPA in the first two years of study with most students having a minimum of a 3.4 GPA throughout the four-year program.